Saief1999/router-password-changer/README.md

 ### Using the python script

 **Note**: You need to be connected to the wifi network to use this tool.
+The SSID of the network will be used to change the password

 ```bash
 usage: password_changer.py [-h] [-pp PASSPHRASE] [-a ADMIN] [-p PASSWORD]